Patrick-Gourdet/TaxDemo/README.md

 # Test Calculation Method
 ## Step 1: Register user using swagger
 ## Step 2: Save API Key using the credentials created in step 1
-## Step 3: Make call to API entering amount and ZIP code
+## Step 3: Make a call to API entering amount and ZIP code

 ## Test Tax rates endpoint will return the values for given zip code
 ## Enter password and the user
-## The Endpoint right above in swagger is geared towards more complicated queries but the API key does not allow thus is not tested
+## The Endpoint right above in swagger is geared towards more complicated queries, but the API key does not allow thus is not tested

-# Using Unit tests they are lovated togethre with the project on the test branch
+# Using Unit tests, they are located together with the project on the test branch
 ## Run API Docker container
 ## Must alter the user then run the test
 ## Then add a user to unit test 3